jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 # Random module is already deprecated in OTP 19.0 and will be removed in OTP 20!

 ^ Because the random module is already deprecated in OTP 19.0, and will be removed in OTP 20.
 OTP 20 will be coming next year in 2017.
-Time is running out.
+Our time is running out, and so does yours.

 ---